wenqingqian3/wenqingqian3.github.io/README.md

 [  %]count
 [  %]support * ** *** (markdown trans) (general sub)
-[%%%]add download button at buttom of the page
+[%%%]add download button at buttom of the page [%%%]dont load all search metadata to every page
 ```